 - Awards year: June 1 to May 31 annually, unless otherwise specified.

-- Application: Circle or youth gardeners must file an application with Awards Chair by April 21, 2023.
-Application blanks may be obtained from the Garden Club office.
+- Application: Circle or youth gardeners must file an application with Awards Chair by April 19, 2024.
+Application blanks may be obtained from the Garden Club office or downloaded here.
 Send one to the awards chair and put one on the inside cover of your book of evidence.

 - Material submitted for judging: Narrative should be brief, complete, neat, and secured in a 9.5 x 11.75 folder containing the application, table of contents, details, pictures (before and after), and publicity with name of award on the outside cover of the folder.
 Emphasis will be placed on activities in which the circle has worked as a group.